mui/mui-x/docs/data/migration/migration-data-grid-v5/migration-data-grid-v5.md

 ### Column menu

-- The `GridColumnMenu` component was renamed to `GridColumnMenuDefault` with the new column menu design.
-For previous design, use `GridColumnMenuSimple`.
 - The column menu components have been renamed with the new design for consistency and API improvemennt, the renamed components are following:

   | Old name                          | New name                        |